I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

 Can You XRAY Old Tobacco Packs To See If A Card Is Inside?

 According to Canfield, this is a total myth.
-His father was a dentist and they tried it out using some office machinery.
-The result?
-It was impossible to see the outline of anything in the pack.
+His father was a dentist, and they tried it out using office machinery.

-1909 T206 Piedmont Cigarettes Ty Cobb Variation SGC 2.5
+T206 Piedmont Cigarettes 350-460 Ty Cobb Portrait Red PSA 3.5 VG+

 Hi!
 Very, very excellent write-up.
 One question, you wrote factory 30 in New York was one of the factories.
 Then you wrote that the ebay pack seems to be the right factory, but the pack grading says factory 30 NC (not NY).
 Is factory 30 in North Carolina also one of the factories on the list (or am I mis-reading something)?